 What is SIGCHI?

 SIGCHI is the premier international society for professionals, academics and students who are interested in human-technology and human-computer interaction (HCI).
 We provide a forum for the discussion of all aspects of HCI through our 24 sponsored and over 40 in-cooperation conferences, publications (eg. OpenTOC: Table of Contents page), communities, web sites, email discussion groups, and other services.
-We advance education in HCI through tutorials, workshops and outreach, and we promote informal access to a wide range of individuals and organizations involved in HCI.
+We advance education in HCI through workshops and outreach, and we promote informal access to a wide range of individuals and organizations involved in HCI.
 Members can be involved in HCI-related activities with others in their region through Local SIGCHI chapters.
 SIGCHI is also involved in public policy and offers support to our members through our SIGCHI Executive Committee Development Fund, Student Travel Grant, Specialized Conferences Development Fund and Gary Marsden Student Development Fund.

 Who are members of SIGCHI?